Back to all

 • Skin Type Versatility: Advances in laser technology have made it effective for a wider range of skin tones and hair types, although it is most effective on those with light skin and dark hair.

-What is a downside to electrolysis?
+What is the downside to electrolysis?

 A significant downside to electrolysis is the time commitment.
 Since it targets each hair follicle individually, the process is slow and requires numerous sessions to cover larger areas.
 Additionally, some individuals find electrolysis more painful and experience more post-treatment skin irritation compared to laser hair removal.